 This document explains how middleware works, how you activate middleware, and how to write your own middleware.
 Django ships with some built-in middleware you can use right out of the box.
 They’re documented in the built-in middleware reference.

 The order in MIDDLEWARE_CLASSES matters because a middleware can depend on other middleware.
 For instance, AuthenticationMiddleware stores the authenticated user in the session; therefore, it must run after SessionMiddleware.
+See Middleware ordering for some common hints about ordering of Django middleware classes.

 Hooks and application order¶